Category Archives: Uncategorized

 Boy in the Tree

-Summer is on its way out, Autumn is coming in.
 The turning of the leaves always puts me in a 10120310nostalgic mood.
 I love nostalgia, that complex emotion that brings two opposite feelings–sorrow and joy–together and blends them into a rich cocktail that goes down bittersweet.
 Fall is ripe for such a blend–warm days and cold nights, full harvests and withering vines, colors dancing in the face of the imminent freeze.
 And, of course, there’s the going back to school, which is hard to watch without feeling even some pang of lost childhood.

 This week’s tune taps a little of that sentiment without, hopefully, falling into the trap of sentimentality.
 It helps that I’ve kept it short.
 Clocking in at 1:34, there’s no time to get too indulgent.
 The swinging drumbeat evokes an almost country-like feel, but what I like most of all in the tune is the bass.
 The song features not one, but two bass lines, working in harmony to give the tune a certain richness that carries through to the end.